5.5.5 A Pragmatic View of Chatbots: Part 6

 Using Chatbots Seriously: Be Very Wary But Don’t Be Cynical

-For pragmatists like me it is the utility of a conceptual scheme or practical tool that determines its value.
-Rather than occupy ourselves with ill-conceived speculations about when error prone systems will reach artificial general intelligence, it is more productive to consider what can be done with tools presently at our disposal.
+For pragmatists like me, it is the utility of a conceptual scheme or practical tool that determines its value.
+Rather than occupy ourselves with ill-conceived speculations about when error-prone systems will reach artificial general intelligence, it is more productive to consider and test what can be done with tools presently at our disposal.
+Pragmatism is ultimately a philosophy of action!
+We need tests, not acceptance of dubious commercial claims.

-Chatbots are probably more suited to fields such as philosophy where there is much text available, an abundance of abstract ideas, very carefully written prose, differing views on almost any sub-field you care to think of, and no unavoidable emergencies.
+Chatbots are probably more suited to fields such as philosophy where there is much freely available text, an abundance of abstract ideas, carefully written and articulate prose, and differing views on almost any sub-field that change over time.
+There are also no unavoidable emergencies.
+(That description is not intended as a denigration of philosophy.
+It is merely a speculation about Chatbots.)

-If the stakes are high in educational, health, financial, professional, or legal matters do not rely on chatbots that are prone to error and have no connection to the world.
-Non-specialist AI can however be used for more mundane task in these fields.
-Doctors and those involved in client meetings now report that AI speech-to-text transcription can be very time-saving.
+If the stakes are high in educational, health, financial, professional, or legal matters, do not rely on chatbots that are prone to error and have no sensory connection to the world.
+Remind yourself frequently that then using chatbots we are using machine learning systems, which for marketing purposes are referred to as artificial intelligence.
+Non-specialist AI can, however, be used for more mundane task in these fields.
+Doctors and those involved in company meetings now report that AI speech-to-text transcription can be very time-saving.

-Where a professional reputation is at stake, such as in legal cases where a general purpose chatbot might invent non-existent cases for example, use secure specialist AI systems (like Harvey AI) that are designed to make the work of checking easier and less time consuming.
+Where a professional reputation is at stake, such as in legal cases where a general purpose chatbot might invent non-existent cases for example, use secure specialist AI systems (like Harvey AI).
+These systems are designed to make the work of human checking sources much easier and less time-consuming.

-Remember chabots are machines so turn off flattering comments about your prompts in the output.
+Remember, chatbots are machines, so turn off flattering remarks about your prompts in the output.
 Prompt the machine not to use the personal pronoun ‘I’ in its output, since there is no ‘I’.
 Avoid the use of the word ‘you’ when creating text prompts.
-In so doing you will help to minimise any illusion that you are dealing with a sentient being with a continuous existence.
+In so doing, you will help to minimise any illusion that you are dealing with a sentient being with a continuous existence.
 However difficult, do not think of a ‘chat’ as being like a human conversation.
 Human interlocutors can learn by holding conversations.
 Present commercially available chatbot applications ‘learn’ only during model creation (also known as training).
 The chatbots are therefore not ‘interacting’ with you in the normal human-to-human sense.
-Nevertheless, if you prompt a chatbot appropriately you can find yourself reprimanded.
+Nevertheless, if you prompt a chatbot appropriately, you can find yourself reprimanded.
 Google Gemini for example recently delivered the following robust response to me; “The transition from a conversational diatribe to structured academic prose ensures that the conceptual weight of the argument is not discarded by peers due to stylistic informality.
-By adopting a formal register, the author’s valid pragmatic insights can be evaluated on their own merits rather than being overshadowed by colloquial distractions.” … “..in several instances, the synthesis relies on outdated assumptions, mischaracterizations of complex philosophical concepts, and a superficial engagement..”
-Not, I think, the kind of sycophantic response Victor Gijsbers was talking about in his video Rise of the Deception Machines !
+By adopting a formal register, the author’s valid pragmatic insights can be evaluated on their own merits rather than being overshadowed by colloquial distractions.”
+It then goes on to say “…in several instances, the synthesis relies on outdated assumptions, mischaracterizations of complex philosophical concepts, and a superficial engagement …” Not, I think, the kind of sycophantic response Victor Gijsbers was talking about in his video Rise of the Deception Machines!

 Further Reading